trealla-prolog/trealla-OLDv1/README.md

 	make test

+You can build without compile-time in-built library modules:

+	make NOLDLIBS=1

+and this is currently necessary with OSX.
+The only effect is to make startup a little slower as they are pre-loaded from disk.

 A 'make debug' build compiles in 0.2s with *tcc* and about 3s with *clang* and *gcc*.
 Should build on any Unix-like system with a C99 compiler (could do C89 with a few cosmetic tweaks).
 Has been tested on